youtube/cobalt/CONTRIBUTING.md

   1. Run `git clang-format HEAD~` to apply default C++ formatting rules, followed by `git commit -a --amend` to squash any formatting changes into your commit.
-  1. Run `git cl upload` to upload the review to [Cobalt's Gerrit instance](https://cobalt-review.googlesource.com/).
+  1. Run `git push origin HEAD:refs/for/master` to upload the review to [Cobalt's Gerrit instance](https://cobalt-review.googlesource.com/).
   1. Someone from the maintainers team will review the code, putting up comments on any things that need to change for submission.